Are you looking for a list of the most breathtaking Hawaii waterfalls? This guide from a Hawaii local has everything you need to know.

 As one of the most famous Kauai waterfalls, Wailua Falls has truly made a name for itself.
 Despite the fact that the island of Kauai has dozens of waterfalls that are worth a visit, this 140-foot waterfall still garners hundreds of thousands of visitors each year.
 If you want to get the best view of Wailua Falls, head over to this natural beauty in the morning, as, if the sunlight hits it right, you’ll get to see this powerful waterfall wrapped in a rainbow!

 Getting just as many visitors each year as Wailua Falls is Opaekaa Falls.
-Unlike the majority of the waterfalls on this hike, you can easily drive up to a lookout point and stare in awe of this 150-foot Kauai waterfall.
+Unlike the majority of the Hawaii waterfalls on this list, you can easily drive up to a lookout point and stare in awe of this 150-foot Kauai waterfall.

 If you’re more of a water-based adventurer rather than a land-based one, Secret Falls is the perfect Hawaii waterfall for you to visit.
 Located on the waterfall-filled island of Kauai, Secret Falls, also known as Uluwehi Falls, requires a four-hour kayaking adventure to get there!
 This stunning 100-foot waterfall is definitely worth the effort.